MerkulovDaniil/optim/docs/methods/fom/Lookahead.md

 * Wide set of empirical tests (Image classification, Neural Translation, LSTM training)

 # Cons
-* Lack of test loss pictures, the majority of them obtained for the train loss\accuracy
+* Lack of test loss pictures, the majority of them obtained for the train loss/accuracy
 * Lack of pictures with different batch sizes
 * Difficult to analyze the method analytically